 Once you have secured the terminal in its location, you need to be aware of its immediate surroundings and how this can be used to provide criminals with an opportunity to compromise cardholder data.
 Modern terminals offer a wide range of connectivity methods to enhance the ease and speed of transactions for the cardholder.
-Merchants should be aware that certain parts of the transaction data are transmitted in clear text format.
-Because criminals can target this data, it is essential that all staff understand and record all connections to the terminal and note the entire cable path from the terminal to the point where it leaves your merchant location.
-It is not unusual for criminals to replace a cable or to insert logging equipment at any point in the path between the terminal and the external connection point at the merchant location.
+Though many terminals provide data-encryption services, merchants should be aware that if necessary, certain configurations may have card data transmitted in clear text.
+Merchants should be aware where clear-text data is present in their network.
+Because criminals can target this data, it is essential that all staff understand and review all connections to the terminal and note the entire cable path from the terminal to the point where it leaves your merchant location.
+It is not unusual for criminals to replace a cable or insert logging equipment at any point in the path between the terminal and the external connection point at the merchant location.
 This could allow a criminal to eavesdrop on the terminal's communication, regardless of the method you use to transmit card data to either your host or your head office.